-Talk to your doctor if you’re experiencing any symptoms of depression.
+Talk to your doctor if you're experiencing any depression symptoms.
 You and your doctor can come up with the right treatment plan that meets your needs.
 Depression is often treated with a combination of medication, therapy, and support.

 Medication: Antidepressants, anti-anxiety drugs, and mood stabilizers can help you start feeling better.
 Talk to your doctor about the right option for you.